apache/airflow/docs/apache-airflow-providers-ydb/connections/ydb.rst

     When specifying the connection as URI (in :envvar:`AIRFLOW_CONN_{CONN_ID}` variable) you should specify it following the standard syntax of DB connections, where extras are passed as parameters of the URI (note that all components of the URI should be URL-encoded).
+The connection could be specified as JSON string as well.

     For example:

     .. code-block:: bash

-        export AIRFLOW_CONN_YDB_DEFAULT='ydb://ydb_user:XXXXXXXXXXXX@grpcs://example.com:2135/database=/local'
+        AIRFLOW_CONN_YDB_DEFAULT1='ydb://grpcs://my_name:my_password@example.com:2135/?database=%2Flocal'
+        AIRFLOW_CONN_YDB_DEFAULT2='{"conn_type": "ydb", "host": "grpcs://example.com", "login": "my_name", "password": "my_password", "port": 2135, "extra": {"database": "/local"}}'